stojanovicljubinko/pet-project/README.md

 # Pet project
 A simple program that is realized by entering data, storing it in memory (in a file) and reading from a file to printing that data.
+It can serve as a template for developing much more complex software and projects.

 ### Details of the project realized:
 * Graphic presentation of the program